emoacht/Monitorian/README.md

 | .NET Framework 4.7.2 SDK<br>.NET Framework 4.7.2 targeting pack | TargetFrameworkVersion |
 | Windows 10 SDK (10.0.18362.0)                                   | TargetPlatformVersion  |

 3. Load the solution by specifying `/Source/Monitorian.sln`.
-Then right click the solution name in solution explorer and execute `Restore NuGet Packages`.
+Then go to the solution explorer and right click the solution name and execute `Restore NuGet Packages`.

 ### Globalization

-An alternative language can be shown by adding a Resources (.resx) file which stores name/value pairs under `/Source/Monitorian.Core/Properties` folder.
-The system will automatically select the file which matches the user's environment.
+An alternative language can be shown by adding a Resources (.resx) file into `/Source/Monitorian.Core/Properties` folder.
+Each Resources file stores name/value pairs for a specific language and will be selected automatically depending on the user's environment.

  - The file name must be in `Resources.[language-culture].resx` format.
  - The name of a name/value pair must correspond to that in the default `Resources.resx` file to override it.